slideshow-s9/samples/superbike.md

 title: merb - The Pocket Rocket Framework
 gradient: top-bottom black maroon

-h1. merb - The Pocket Rocket Framework
+# merb - The Pocket Rocket Framework

 Rowan Hick @ Toronto Rails Night, June 2008

-(Adapted S9 Version from "Original PDF Slide Deck":http://work.rowanhick.com/2008/06/11/toronto-rails-night-merb-presentation)
+(Adapted S9 Version from Original PDF Slide Deck)

-h1.
-Discussion tonight
+# Discussion tonight

 * Intended for people who don't know what Merb is
 * Good grasp of Rails concepts
 * Not patient enough to google/irc/blog search etc to get started on Merb
 * Touch on a lot of features
-* All links/references up on "work.rowanhick.com":http://work.rowanhick.com tomorrow
+* All links/references up on [work.rowanhick.com](http://work.rowanhick.com) tomorrow

-h1.
-About Rowan Hick
+# About Rowan Hick

 * Product Development Mgr for a startup in Toronto
 * Full time with Rails for 2.5 years
 * Previously PHP/MySQL for 4 years
 * 6 years Prior QA/BA/PM for Enterprise CAD/CAM software dev company

-h1.
-Objects of Desire
+# Objects of Desire

 Super Bike